emipa606/ChooseWildPlantSpawns/README.md

 Lets you define the spawn-rate of plants in all biomes.
 Similar to the https://steamcommunity.com/sharedfiles/filedetails/?id=2564042934]Choose Wild Animal Spawns but for plants.

+Added a slider for the overall plant density per biome.

 If you need higher accuracy than what the sliders provide, try adding the  https://steamcommunity.com/sharedfiles/filedetails/?id=2218078784]BetterSliders mod

 [table]